-The path to university is not all about your grades, as your school’s college counsellor should advise you.
-Yes, universities will want to see your grades (passes as well as fails) from the start of Grade 9 (US) and Year 10 (UK) and these will all appear on your school transcript, but universities are interested in the whole student.
+As your school’s college counsellor should advise you, the path to university is not all about your grades.
+Yes, universities will want to see your grades (passes, as well as fails) from the start of Grade 9 (US) or Year 10 (UK) and these will all appear on your school transcript, but universities are interested in the whole student.
 They will want to see all the extracurricular activities you have taken part in for your last four years of school, including community service, volunteer work, clubs you have joined, internships, work shadowing and any leadership training opportunities.

 On This Page

-Having said that, the vast majority of universities will have minimum academic entry requirements, and these vary according to the university and course.
+That said, the vast majority of universities will have minimum academic entry requirements, and these vary according to the university and course.
 The good news is that regardless of which country you studied in, and whether you took A Levels, the IB, SATs, APs or some other High School Diploma, universities understand the various scoring systems and will consider you if you have the grades they want.
-Please read on for a list of the various entry exams to university.
+Read on for a list of the various entry exams to university.

 Top Tip